By Amy O’Hair

-Although a sparsely populated neighborhood during the decades around the turn of the last century, Sunnyside had both a streetcar—San Francisco’s first electric car—and a Southern Pacific steam train running along its eastern border.
-The two lines crossed at an oblique angle, just south of Monterey blvd and Joost Ave—an area now disappeared by the excavations for I-280.
+Although a sparsely populated neighborhood during the decades around the turn of the last century, Sunnyside had both a streetcar—San Francisco’s first electric car—and the Southern Pacific San Francisco-San Jose steam train running along its eastern border.
+The two lines crossed at an oblique angle, just south of Monterey Boulevard at Joost Avenue—an area now disappeared by the excavations for I-280.
 It was referred to as the Sunnyside crossing, and was a notorious site of fatalities and injuries during these years.

-San Jose Ave was tunneled under the freeway during construction in the 1960s, so the crossing point is now about here (image Google Earth):
+San Jose Ave was tunneled under the freeway during construction in the 1960s, so the crossing point is now about here (image Google Streetview):

 No Franchise, Plenty of Hazard

 The Southern Pacific steam line ran both passenger and freight trains from downtown SF, cutting across blocks in the Mission, to points south of the City.
 The electric streetcar—the San Francisco San Mateo Electric Railway—ran from downtown on city streets, down Guerrero St, through Sunnyside, to San Mateo County.
 There was a passenger stop just south of the Crossing.
 (There are some links at the end of post.)